 So if you want to ensure a fun day at the playground, make sure you aren’t prepared for any of these situations.

-In the summer, you’ll want to make sure that you find the hottest playground you can and that means one without any shade.
-Fortunately there are plenty of these around so you won’t have a hard time with this one.
+In the summer, you’ll want to make sure that you find the hottest playground you can!
+That means find one without any shade.
+Fortunately there are plenty of this type of playgrounds around so you won’t have a hard time with this one.

-If you want your kids to have the best day ever, be sure to grab them in the middle of their fun and tell them it’s time to go.
-Don’t give them a 10 minute warning so that they can finish up their game or go down the slide one last time.
+If you want your kids to have the best day ever, do this one thing.
+Be sure to grab them in the middle of their fun and tell them it’s time to go.
+Don’t give them a 10 minute warning so they can finish up their game or go down the slide one last time.

 Hopefully by now you’ve caught on that I’ve been giving you bad advice.
-So if you’re smart enough to do the opposite of what I’m saying here, you will make sure to invite friends to meet you at the playground.
+So if you’re smart enough to do the opposite of what I’m saying, you’ll make sure to invite friends to meet you at the playground.
 This will actually solve most of your problems.

 Your kids will have someone to play with and will stop bugging you to play Hide And Seek Tag.
 You will also have someone to watch your kids while you run to the bathroom, and you might even be able to bum a few snacks off of them.

 If you have a clothing emergency, chances are your friend will have a backup to share.
-And when it’s time to go, you can make sure to coordinate with your friends to leave at the same time.
+Plus, when it’s time to go home, you can make sure to coordinate with your friends to leave at the same time.
 This is why finding your village, is such an important part of being a mom!
 Your mom friends are always there to back you up!

-I hope you can learn from my mistakes and that these tips will help your kids have the best day ever the next time you go to a playground!
+I hope you can learn from my mistakes and help your kids have the best day ever the next time you go to a playground!

-If you enjoyed reading this, be sure to like my facebook page http://www.facebook.com/momlifewithp so you’ll be the first to know about new content.
+If you enjoyed reading this, be sure to like our facebook page.
+Then you’ll be the first to know about new content.